phpsword/phpsword.github.io/docs/guide/index.md

 Sword takes an alternative approach.
 Instead of being WordPress with extra features and new file structure, it's Symfony embedding WordPress.
 All WordPress pages and logic, including WP-CLI, run through Symfony.

-Welcome in a new era.
+Welcome to a new era.

 ## Get started

-Please see [installation](/guide/installation.md) page for instructions on creating a new project.
+Check out the [installation](/guide/installation.md) page for instructions on creating a new project.

 ## Features

-* PHP >= 8.1 (new projects will use the latest version available)
+* PHP >= 8.1 (new projects will use the [latest officially compatible](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) version available)
 * Symfony >= 6.1 (new projects will use the latest version available)
+* Symfony 7 support
 * WordPress >= 5.6 (new projects will use the latest version available)
 * WordPress files hidden from the web server, one `/public/index.php` entrypoint
 * Bcrypt password hashing by default, without plugin